 13. Garmin Forerunner 935

 The Garmin Forerunner 935 is a triathlon watch perfect for all your sports needs.
-It features your basic ABC function (altimeter, barometer, compass) as well as fitness trackers to keep you on your goals.
-It also has a GPS function to keep you from getting lost from your trail and mobile connectivity that’s necessary for most smartwatches these days.
+It features your basic ABC function (altimeter, barometer, compass), as well as fitness trackers to keep you on your goals.
+It also has a GPS function to keep you from getting lost on your trail and mobile connectivity that’s necessary for most smartwatches these days.

 14. Nixon Base Tide